Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 Key Features:

-- Fractional shares starting at $0.01
+- Fractional shares from $0.01

 - Personalized portfolio recommendations

-- In-app financial education content
+- Built-in financial education content

-- Custodial accounts for kids (higher tier)
+- Custodial accounts for kids (premium only)

 Pricing: